PNC to buy BBVA’s US subsidiary for US$11.6bn

 With a long-standing heritage of 175 years in the sector, PNC has managed to establish a strong presence in 21 states and focuses on retail banking, asset management, and corporate and institutional banking.

 BBVA (Banco Bilbao Vizcaya Argentaria) shares a similarly enduring market legacy (163 years) and remains one of the largest financial institutions in the world.
-Currently focused on developing the digital economy, the company is the on the Nasdaq sustainable debt market.
+Currently focused on developing the digital economy, the company is the first Spanish bank on the Nasdaq sustainable debt market.

 Strengthening and expanding